sholtodouglas/sholtodouglas.github.io/_posts/2020-06-03-Dissecting_Hierarchial_RL.md

 ## Benefits beyond Exploration

 Ofir et al, in [Why does Hierarchy (Sometimes) Work So Well in Reinforcement Learning](https://arxiv.org/pdf/1909.10618.pdf), train a 'shadow learner', a single layer policy trained on the transitions collected by the hierarchial policy (using their algorithm HIRO).
-They do this to disentangle the benefits of HRL for exploration and the benefits as far as modelling capacity goes.
+They do this to disentangle the benefits of HRL for exploration and modelling capacity.
 My results here match theirs - there is no significant difference when the models are trained with the same transitions.
 The benefit of HRL is in exploration.

 ![alt text](https://sholtodouglas.github.io/images/hierarchial/benefitsofexplorationhierarchially.png "Hierarchy vs Single Layer")